kd0kfo/uploader/README.md

 * dropzone.js -- a very nice drap-and-drop library for javascript.
 May be found at https://github.com/enyo/dropzone and is released under the terms of MIT License.
 * bootstrap -- Web frontend framework.
 Released with MIT License.
 Found at http://getbootstrap.com
+* ACE -- Javascript code editor that may be found at http://ace.c9.io.
+Used under their own open source license that may be found in web/ace/LICENSE.

 Build Status